asyncapi/website/pages/docs/tutorials/getting-started/slackbot-websocket-tutorial.md

 ## Define Operations and Channels
 The  `operation` property, is all about defining specific tasks your application can perform.
-Essentially, it's how your my-slack-bot interacts with Slack.
+Essentially, it's how my-slack-bot interacts with Slack.

-In this example, we make use of two operations.
-The `helloListenerOperation` keeps an eye out for the message sent by the Slack server when a WebSocket connection is successfully established.
+In this example, the `helloListenerOperation` keeps an eye out for the message sent by the Slack server when a WebSocket connection is successfully established.
 On the other hand, the `reactionListener` is focused on the reaction_added event type.

 Your Slack application is designed to be notified of events within your workspace.
 It does this by subscribing to a specific event type making use of Slack's Event API.
 So in this case the `action` property in both the operations is set to receive events.